 This should be considered a possibility, as it happened to many contractors after the reforms to the public sector back in April 2017.
 Many public sector bodies treated their contractors in the same way, referred to as a blanket determination.

-The April 2021 reforms introduce a requirement to take ‘reasonable care’ when making IR35 status determinations it is clear that blanket determinations will satisfy this requirement.
-If the end hirer fails to take reasonable care, the Status Determination Statement will not be valid and therefore the end hirer will retain the fee payer responsibilities and will therefore be responsible for any unpaid taxes.
+The April 2021 reforms introduced a requirement to take ‘reasonable care’ when making IR35 status determinations; it is clear that blanket determinations will satisfy this requirement.
+If the end hirer fails to take reasonable care, the Status Determination Statement will not be valid and therefore the end hirer will retain the fee payer responsibilities, and will therefore be responsible for any unpaid taxes.

 As a recruiter, it’s in your best interests to work with your end hirer to ensure that all contracts are assessed correctly.